rogerkeays/shotput/README.md

-# shotput: SHell OTP UTopia
+# shotput: shell otp utopia

 A portable shell script to generate TOTPs from the command line.